 i) 20% equity interest of Allcure Information was obtained through the disposal of Allcure Medical Technology Co., Ltd. ("JWYK") in 2015.
-During the year ended December 31, 2018 Allcure Information issued new shares to other investors and diluted the share ownership of the Group to 9.6%.
+During year ended December 31, 2018 Allcure Information issued new shares to other investors and diluted the share ownership of the Group to 9.6%.
 The price of newly issued shares is not considered an observable price change because they are not a similar investment of JWYK held by the Group due to the different rights and obligations associated with the investments.
-As of December 31, 2017 and 2018, no impairment was recorded for the investment.
+As at year ended December 31, 2019, the share ownership of the Group remained 9.6%.
+As of December 31, 2018 and 2019, no impairment was recorded for the investment.